verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

 ## Set up custom logs
 Verrazzano can send its logs to Oracle Cloud Infrastructure custom logs.
-You will need to provide two Oracle Cloud Infrastructure Log identifiers in your Verrazzano installation resource - one for Verrazzano system logs and one for application logs.
+You will need to provide two Oracle Cloud Infrastructure Log identifiers in your Verrazzano installation resource: one for Verrazzano system logs and one for application logs.
 Follow the steps in [Creating Custom Logs](https://docs.oracle.com/en-us/iaas/Content/Logging/Concepts/custom_logs.htm) to create two custom logs. **Do not** create an agent configuration when creating a custom log, otherwise the log records will be duplicated.